taolicd/taolicd.github.io/_posts/blog/2019-08-08-Intro_API_blog.md

 GET https://www.googleapis.com/books/v1/volumes?q=isbn:0747532699
 ```

-Tip: The GET method is the default method therefore you do not need to include it in a web browser.
+Tip: The GET method is the default method in a web browser therefore you do not need to include it.

 ## Chrome Postman